betaflight/betaflight.com/docs/wiki/guides/current/GPS-Rescue-v4-4.md

 - **Heading** may be wrong, right at the start.
 Check the arrow in the OSD!
 Sometimes it takes several seconds to point directly to home.
 Do not immediately yaw heavily or rotate the quad a great deal on arming or immediately after takeoff.
 Be 100% sure you have a valid Home Point before takeoff.
 Do a clean, straight, medium speed forward flight directly away from home, soon after takeoff.
 This helps the IMU correctly determine the heading of the quad from the GPS data, and lets you that the Home Arrow is pointing the right way.
 - **Do not enable the Compass** _unless_ it has been properly calibrated and the data confirmed, by logging, to be useful and accurate.
 - **Use UBlox**.
 GPS units configured to use NMEA often update only once per second, or even slower.
-This makes GPS Rescue very jerky, and almost unusuable.
+This makes GPS Rescue very jerky, and almost unusable.
 It's better to use UBlox, which by default return data regularly at 5 times a second.
 - **SBAS** mode may cause problems with reliable GPS data, and may not function in some regions; if so, try setting SBAS mode off.
 - **Steps** in flight are normal, and due to the large time intervals between GPS data points.